gkoi00/Minesweeper/README.md

 # Minesweeper
- A minesweeper game in javafx.
+ A minesweeper game in javafx, using IntelliJ IDEA and Maven.

- ## Dependances
+ ## Requirements

- * java 19.0.2
+ * java 19.0.2 or later
- * javafx 19.0.2.1
+ * javafx 19.0.2.1 or later